Apostolique/Vyne-Language/README.md

 ### Subroutines

-#### :small_orange_diamond: Function type 1

-Type 1 works similar to functions in other languages.
-Takes input parameters and returns output parameters.
-Control flow is returned back to the caller.

-#### :small_orange_diamond: Function type 2
+#### :small_orange_diamond: Function

-Type 2 doesn't have the ability to produce side effects.
+Doesn't have the ability to produce side effects.
 Takes read-only input parameters and returns write-only output parameters.
 If the same variable is passed as an input and output, then some optimizations can be applied.
 For example a variable could end up being passed as a reference, or it could be passed by value with deep copy.
 Control flow is returned back to the caller.

 For example, the following function takes 1 input variable and returns 1 output variable: